Roman Egypt: Roman government in Egypt

 To the government at Alexandria besides the prefect of Egypt, the Roman emperors appointed several other subordinate procurators for the province, all of equestrian rank and, at least from the reign of Commodus (r.
 176–192) of similar, "ducenarian" salary bracket.
 The administrator of the Idios Logos, responsible for special revenues like the proceeds of bona caduca property, and the iuridicus (δικαιοδότης), the senior legal official, were both imperially appointed.
 From the reign of Hadrian (r.
 117–138), the financial powers of the prefect and the control of the Egyptian temples and priesthoods was devolved to other procurators, a dioiketes (διοικητής), the chief financial officer, and an archiereus (ἀρχιερεύς).
 A procurator could deputize as the prefect's representative where necessary.

 Procurators were also appointed from among the freedmen (manumitted slaves) of the imperial household, including the powerful procurator usiacus, responsible for state property in the province.
 Other procurators were responsible for revenue farming of state monopolies (the procurator ad Mercurium), oversight of farm lands (the procurator episkepseos), of the warehouses of Alexandria (the procurator Neaspoleos), and of exports and emigration (the procurator Phari).
 These roles are poorly attested, with often the only surviving information beyond the names of the offices is a few names of the incumbents.
 In general, the central provincial administration of Egypt is no better-known than the Roman governments of other provinces, since, unlike in the rest of Egypt, the conditions for the preservation of official papyri were very unfavourable at Alexandria.

 Local government in the hinterland (χώρα) outside Alexandria was divided into traditional regions known as nomoi.
+The mētropoleis were governed by magistrates drawn from the liturgy system; these magistrates, as in other Roman cities, practised euergetism and built public buildings.
 To each nome the prefect appointed a strategos (στρατηγός); the strategoi were civilian administrators, without military functions, who performed much of the government of the country in the prefect's name and were themselves drawn from the Egyptian upper classes.
 The strategoi in each of the mētropoleis were the senior local officials, served as intermediaries between the prefect and the villages, and were legally responsible for the administration and their own conduct while in office for several years.
 Each strategos was supplemented by a royal scribe (βασιλικός γραμματεύς).
 These scribes were responsible for their nome's financial affairs, including administration of all property, land, land revenues, and temples, and what remains of their record-keeping is unparalleled in the ancient world for its completeness and complexity.
 The royal scribes could act as proxy for the strategoi, but each reported directly to Alexandria, where dedicated financial secretaries – appointed for each individual nome – oversaw the accounts: an eklogistes and a graphon ton nomon.
 The eklogistes was responsible for general financial affairs while the graphon ton nomon likely dealt with matters relating to the Idios Logos.
+In 200/201, the emperor Septimius Severus (r.
+193–211) granted each metropolis, and the city of Alexandria, a boulē (a Hellenistic town council).